Expert Guide to 22 Key Boiler Parts: Functions, Names & Diagram

 Safety Valve

 The function of the safety valve is to blow off the pressure inside the boiler when it exceeds its limit.
-It protects the boiler from explosion by releasing excess pressure.
+It protects the boiler from the explosion by releasing excess pressure.

 Stop Valve